 Parents, counsellors and supporters

 School counsellors, teachers, parents and other supporters are welcome and encouraged to join us at Indigenous Student Experience Day to learn about the university alongside students.
-This event is a great opportunity to get to know the USask community and bring any questions you have about how best to support students on their journey to post-secondary studies.
+This event is a great opportunity to get to know the USask community and bring any questions you have about how best to guide students on their journey to university studies.

 Registration